WeersmaLabIBD/Response_to_vedolizumab_in_UC/1_Alignment/README.md

 # CellRanger analysis

-The 'Cellranger script' contains codes for processing single-cell RNA sequencing (scRNA-seq) data using cellranger version 3.1.0.
+The 'Cellranger_analysis' contains codes for processing single-cell RNA sequencing (scRNA-seq) data using cellranger version 3.1.0.

 ## Prerequisites
 Environment: The pipeline is designed to run on a Slurm cluster.